domesticatedviking/TextyMcSpeechy/TTS_dojo_guide.md

 The TTS Dojo is a simplified workflow for changing the voice of text-to-speech models using [rhasspy/piper](https://github.com/rhasspy/piper).

+These scripts are working, but this project is still a work in progress.
+Quite a few configuration settings are currently hardcoded in the scripts in `DOJOCONTENTS/scripts`, and there is minimal error handling implemented at this point, so if any step fails there may be unpredictable results.
+I will be chipping away at these issues over the next few weeks.

 ## Notes before we begin
 1. Piper must be installed before you can use the dojo.